xoopscube-themes/xcl-html5-boilerplate/README.md

 1. Select a branch from this repo and, from the dropdown button "Code" select Clone or Download zip.
 2. Extract and upload the folder "theme-name" to your domain, eg.: public/html/themes/theme-name/*.*
 3. From the Administration dashboard, activate the Theme (checkbox/select).

+### User-friendly installation

-     > **X-Update Store**
+**X-Update Store**

-     > Login to your the Administration dashboard » X-Update » Themes
+1. Login to your the Administration Control Panel » X-Update » Themes
-     > Select the theme from the Theme Store
+2. Select the theme from the Theme Store
-     > Proceed to automatically download and install.
+3. Proceed to automatically download and install.